algorealmInc/SwarmNL/README.md

 - [The sharding tutorial](https://github.com/algorealmInc/SwarmNL/tree/dev/examples/sharding): demonstrates splitting a network into shards for scaling and handling communication between various nodes in a shard and across the network.
 - [The replication tutorial](https://github.com/algorealmInc/SwarmNL/tree/dev/examples/replication): demonstrates the replication of data across nodes specially configured to provide redundancy to the network.

+Visit the examples folder [here](https://github.com/algorealmInc/SwarmNL/tree/dev/examples) to understand more on how to use the library.
+The examples also contains integration with IPFS, HTTP servers etc.

 ## Documentation